RYA Dayskipper Shorebased Theory Course

 Included in the price is the RYA’s student pack; a set of navigational instruments is available at a discounted price.

 The Club runs two versions of the course.
-The long version runs for about 22 weeks, from late September/early October to April, giving a nominal 44 hours of tuition on Monday evenings from 1900-2100.
+The long version runs for about 22 weeks, from 1st October until 15th April, giving a nominal 44 hours of tuition on Monday evenings from 1900-2100.
+There will be a break from classes after the 3rd December until 7 January.

 A pre-course supper can be obtained in the Club's restaurant.

-The short version gives the same amount of tuition and covers the same syllabus but runs from February to April and consists of 10 Wednesdays from 1900-2100 and five Saturday classes from 0930-1630 spaced at fortnightly intervals.
+The short version gives the same amount of tuition and covers the same syllabus but runs from 6th February until 10th April and consists of 10 Wednesdays from 1900-2100 and five Saturday classes from 0930-1630 spaced at fortnightly intervals.

-Non-members £300.00 (includes club membership for the duration of the course).
+Non-members £350.00 (includes club membership for the duration of the course)

 A pre-course supper is available on Wednesdays and lunch is provided on Saturdays.